 Are there different types of Colby cheese?

 Sure are!
 Colby was traditionally made in long cylinders called ‘longhorns’ and bound in cheesecloth but is now often made in larger formats.
-Today, Colby’s most famous variant is Colby-jack, you can also find flavored varieties that feature ingredients like herbs and dried chiles.
+Today, Colby’s most famous variant is Colby Jack, but you can also find flavored varieties that feature ingredients like herbs and dried chiles.

 Beyond these creative riffs, every cheesemaker has a unique approach to Colby.
 A Colby from Carr Valley won’t be the same as Hook’s Cheese due to differences like the milk used, subtle changes to the cheesemaking process, and more.
 Even more reason to try them all!